7Cav/cScripts/README.md

 # Other tips and tricks
 ##Make a cool CQB experience
-To make a cool CQB experience you can disabled the AI's pathing this will make the AI stay put and still be able to turn around and change stance.
+In order to make a, hopfylly, cool CQB experience you can disabled the AI's pathing.
+This will make the AI stay put and still be able to turn around and change stance.
 Put this in the InitLine of the soldier: `this disableAI 'PATH';` If you whant to lock the AI in standing stance add this as well: `this setUnitPos 'UP';`